 - We are all volunteers and have dedicated time to creating an event that our boys will remember.
 Please keep this in mind when you have questions.

 - Pushmobiles may not be shared between teams of the same rank, as they may be required to run against each other in the race-off.
 Pushmobiles may be shared between teams of different ranks.

 - Once checked-in, all pushmobiles must remain in the staging area near the start/finish line to prevent delays in organizing heats.
 No entry to the staging area by any Scout is allowed.
 Race team leadership may enter the pit to retrieve vehicle prior to the race.

 - All Scouts participating in the races must wear close-toed shoes appropriate for running.

-- Protests must be taken to program director immediately following the race.
-The decision of the program director is final.
+- Protests must be taken to event chair immediately following the race.
+The decision of the event chair is final.